processone/docs.ejabberd.im/content/developer/guide.md

     -   B: the result code (coded as a short), should be 1 for success/valid, or 0 for failure/invalid

+As you noticed, the `:` character is used to separate the fields.
+This is possible because the User and Server fields can't contain the `:` character;
+and Password can have that character, but is always the last field.
+So it is always possible to parse the input characters unambiguously.

 Example python script

     #!/usr/bin/python